Tax-free gift vouchers for directors and employees

 It’s particularly popular with owners/directors of small businesses who also have their spouse work in the same establishment, as they could benefit from up to €1000 in tax-free vouchers.

 There is no paperwork involved and no return to be made to avail of the scheme.
-Companies (or sole traders) are simply invoiced for the total value of tax-free vouchers ordered.
-The invoice is treated as a fully deductible business expense for accountancy purposes, and there is no need to adjust payroll – provided the rules listed below are followed.
+Business owners are simply invoiced for the total value of tax-free vouchers ordered.
+The invoice is treated as a fully deductible business expense for accountancy purposes and there is no need to adjust payroll – provided the rules listed below are followed.

 We have outlined the necessary guidelines below to help you qualify for the tax exemption:

 Tax-free vouchers must be purchased from the business bank account or credit card.